 Pocahontas: Her Life, Legend, and Legacy was a half-day symposium held at the Virginia Museum of History & Culture on November 14, 2018 with the intention of telling the story of Pocahontas from the English and Native American perspectives.
 Distinguished national and international speakers led discussions on what Pocahontas has come to represent as a cross-cultural ambassador, the role of religion and faith in her story, and the myths and realities that surround her.

-Shown here is Session 1: Pocahontas – Ambassador of Cross Culture Understanding.
-Moderator Chief Stephen Adkins led the discussion with panelists Chief Stephen Adkins, Rt.
-Rev. Carol Gallagher, Chief Robert Gray, John Pagano, Dr. William M. S. Rasmussen, and Dr. Helen C. Rountree, and Rev. Canon Chris Stone.
+Shown here is Session 3: Pocahontas – Legacy, Myths, Realities and Relevance.
+Moderator Chief Emeritus Kenneth Adams led the discussion with panelists Chief Stephen Adkins, Rt.
+Rev. Carol Gallagher, Chief Robert Gray, John Pagano, Dr. William M. S. Rasmussen, Chief Anne Richardson, Dr. Helen C. Rountree, and Rev. Canon Chris Stone.

 This groundbreaking program not only honors the Indian Tribes in Virginia who were responsible through peaceful treaties and collaboration with the early settlers to establish the foundation of our country, but it also acknowledges the heritage and identity of indigenous peoples who have often been overlooked in history.
 The symposium was cosponsored by the Virginia Museum of History & Culture and the 2019 Commemoration, America Evolution.